Skip to main content

 Example rule

 The screenshot below shows a First Seen rule in the Cloud SIEM rules editor.
-For an explanation of the configuration options, see Configure a First Seen rule, below.
+For an explanation of the configuration options, see Create a First Seen rule, below.

 Example First Seen Rule Definition